GoInterject/ids-dotnet-api/interject.data.api/README.md

 Each controller will likely represent either a connection to a particular type of data source or a logical collection of endpoints for a series of reports.

-1. Initialize the `Interject_ResponseDTO` & `Interject_Table`
+1. Initialize the `InterjectResponse` & `IdsTable`
 2. (Optional) Get the Request parameters
 3. Process the Data
 4. Build the Columns & Rows
-5. Add the `InterjectTable` to the Response
+5. Add the `IdsTable` to the Response

 ## 1) Initialize the Interject_ResponseDTO & Interject_Table

-The `Interject_ResponseDTO` is initialized using the `Interject_RequestDTO` so that all the Request Parameters can be compied to the Response object.
+The `InterjectResponse` is initialized using the `InterjectRequest` so that all the Request Parameters can be compied to the Response object.

-The `Interject_Table` is initialized as well.
+The `IdsTable` is initialized as well.
 You may initialize it with a table name if you wish.
 This object will hold all the columns and rows you will add in following steps.

 ## 2) (Optional) Get the Request Parameters

 If your Interject Request contains parameters, you can get them and store them as local objects in order to use them in your logic for fetching the data.
 If your Inteject Request is including data to save to your data source, you will need to get this data via the `Interject_XMLDataToSave` parameter.

-To see a complete guide to Request Parameters, see the readme "portal_parameters" in the Examples folder.
+To see a complete guide to Request Parameters, see the readme `portal_parameters` in the interject.data.api\Examples folder.

 ## 3) Process the Data

 Here is where you can add your logic to process the incoming data from the Request.
-The `Interject_RequestDTO` object should have everything you need to do this.
+The `InterjectRequest` object should have everything you need to do this.
 You will need to fetch the data from your own source in order to store them into the Interject Table.
 If you are performing a save, you will need to use the data from the report sent to the API via the `Interject_XMLDataToSave` parameter.

 ## 4) Build the Columns & Rows

-Each column in the return data needs to be built and added to the `InterjectTable`.
+Each column in the return data needs to be built and added to the `IdsTable`.
 Each property is set by default but you can override any property to customize your table.

 Likewise, each row of data needs to be added to the table.
 Interject expects the &lt;string&gt; data type so each row is simply a List of &lt;string&gt;.

-## 5) Add the InterjectTable To the Response
+## 5) Add the IdsTable To the Response

-When all the data is processed and added to the InterjectTable, simply add the table to the Reponse using te _AddReturnedObject_ method.
+When all the data is processed and added to the InterjectTable, simply add the table to the Reponse using te `AddReturnedObject` method.
 This will serialize the table in order for Interject to consume it.

 All that is left is to return the Reponse.